RaulS22/Spectrographic-Analysis-of-the-Magnetic-Reconnection/README.md

 This project was fisrt developed as a jupyter notebook on Google Colab in order to debug it.
 This files are present at "colab.zip".

+We simplified the program developed on the notebook to several .py files, separated by year.

 Our slides presentation (in PDF format) is also present here.

 A prototype site were created at wix in order to give a preview of an aplication.

+In order to execute our prototype, you must download the program_file folder and execute the file refered to the year you wish to see the denoised graph of.

+If you want to see the rough and denoised graphs of the Bz mesured by the spacecrafts edit the parameter False of the function Bz_data_